Scias/plasma-advancedreboot/README.md

 ## Roadmap

 - [ ] Better appeareance
+- [ ] French translation
 - [ ] Custom icons
 - [ ] Detect if requirements are really met and warn the user/disable the feature if not
 - [ ] Dynamically get and list all the bootloader entries
-- [ ] Ability to configure visibility of the items
+- [x] Ability to configure visibility of the items

 ## Bugs?